MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 .. note::
    We need the IP address of the Docker Bridge Network, here we consider that it's ``172.17.0.1`` but you can check with the command ``ip addr show docker0`` on the Docker host.

 #.
-Open the project directory, create a file name ``Jenkinsfile`` and copy this content inside:
+Open the project directory, create a file named ``Jenkinsfile`` and copy this content inside:

     .. literalinclude:: resources/Jenkinsfile
         :language: groovy